 Dermal fillers have soared to popularity and wider awareness over the past few years.
 With television personalities and celebrities alike opening up about their treatments, they have become an easily accessible solution to lost facial volume or plumper lips.
 However, some people still think there are some unanswered questions surrounding dermal fillers, including are dermal fillers safe?
 The short answer is yes, when performed by qualified hands.
-Let’s explore the safety of dermal fillers including what you should know before booking your first treatment.
+Let’s explore the safety of dermal fillers including what you should know before booking your first treatment at our skin clinic.

 What are dermal fillers made of?